 |A Ganz technical sketch|

-If Hitler indeed shut down the Ganz operation in 1935, that would not have been unusual in Nazi Germany.
+If Hitler indeed shut down the Ganz operation in 1935, that would not have been unusual in Germany of the time.
 Ganz was Jewish, and sadly that was happening to more and more Jews in those days.
 The name "May Bug" of the Ganz car certainly sticks out to modern ears, but it is unclear if the VW Beetle ever was called "the Bug" until the hippie generation of the '60s.
 Sometimes there are just coincidences in life.

 |A Ganz drawing|